AdobeDocs/experience-manager-64.en/help/assets/managing-assets.md

 ---
-title: About ,anaging Dynamic Media assets
+title: About managing Dynamic Media assets
 seo-title: About managing Dynamic Media assets
 description: Learn how to work with Dynamic Media assets
 seo-description: Learn how to work with Dynamic Media assets